steveldev/wordpress/Security/api.md

 See https://developer.wordpress.org/rest-api/frequently-asked-questions/#require-authentication-for-all-requests

-# Require Authentication for All Requests #Require Authentication for All Requests
+# Require Authentication for All Requests

 You can require authentication for all REST API requests by adding an is_user_logged_in check to the rest_authentication_errors filter.